Looking for the best international movers in Kenya?

 • Not be lent, sold, or disposed of in any other way in the duration of your stay

 As you import your personal effects, it’s important to keep in mind that Kenya subjects all non-diplomatic shipments to 100% physical verification.
 You must also be physically present in the country for customs clearance.
+Our guidelines on moving to Kenya explain comprehensively what to expect around the importation of used household goods and personal effects.

-Customs clearance procedures also vary slightly depending on whether you’re importing air shipments to Kenya or sea shipments.
+Customs clearance procedures vary slightly depending on whether you’re importing air shipments to Kenya or sea shipments.

-Remember, wait until after you’ve received your investor or work permit before you dispatch your household goods and personal effects from your origin country.
+Remember to wait until after you’ve received your investor or work permit before you dispatch your household goods and personal effects from your origin country.

 Permanent residency gives you the right to live and work in the country without needing a visa or work permit.
 You can also own property, change jobs, and explore numerous opportunities without needing authorization.